kuzutsu/tsuzuku/README.md

 Default is 1

-Press `Enter` in search box to randomize again
+Press `Enter` in search box (or click on the search icon) to randomize again

 ### Multiple sort
 Desktop only